 I was going to start this off by reminiscing about two occasions on which I’d met Bruce Beaver.
-But some dim recollection made me go trawling back through this blog and its predecessor and confirm that I would have been fogeyishly repeating myself.
+But some dim recollection made me go trawling back through this blog and confirm that I would have been fogeyishly repeating myself.
 If you want the reminiscence, it’s here.

 I must have bought this book in 1974, the year it was published, but have no memory of it.
 Maybe I tried to read it fast and so didn’t really read it at all.
 Whatever, I enjoyed it hugely this time around: there’s a lovely ode on Arthur Stace, Sydney’s ‘Eternity’ graffitist:

 I knew it was here already surrounding

 crossing and dotting our Is and lives

 oooowith its big beautiful script looping

 that was before I learned of the commonest

 ooooexcreting religiously over it